Hasan ibn Sulayman

 Hasan b.
-Sulayman Bughra Khan (Middle Turkic: بغرا خان) was an energetic ruler of western part of Karakhanid state, ruling nominally under Ali Arslan Khan, but de facto independent.
+Sulayman Bughra Khan (Middle Turkic: بغرا خان) also known as Harun Bughra Khan, was the ruler of the western part of the Karakhanids as Bughra Khan, ruling nominally under Ali Arslan Khan, but de facto independent.
 He was the grandson of Satuk Bughra Khan through his second son Sulayman Khan.
 He inherited his father's appanages in the west sometime later before 990, becoming the founder of the Hasanid branch of the Karakhanid family.

 Reign

-He invaded Samanid domains in 991 on the invitation of disgruntled vassals and governor of Khorasan - Abu'l-Hasan Simjuri.
+He invaded Samanid domains in 991 on the invitation of disgruntled vassals and governor of Khorasan - Abu'l-Hasan Simjuri, beginning the Karakhanid-Samanid wars.
 Immediately he destroyed an army sent by Nuh II and captured Isfijab.
 Fa'iq, the Samanid governor of Samarkand surrendered to Bughra Khan, who then marched toward Bukhara.
 Nuh fled, and the Karakhanids entered the capital in the late spring of 992, where they managed to capture Abu Ali Damghani, vizier of Nuh II.
 He adopted honorific titles "Sahib ud-Dawla" (Possessor of the State) and "Zahir al-Dawaa" (Supporter of the Cause) same year, strucking coins in Ilaq.